jasonlin316/ARGO/README.md

 ```shell
 bash verify.sh
 ```
-Afterwards, a .csv file named "grid_serach_{dataset_name}.csv" will be generated for each dataset.
+Afterwards, a .csv file named "grid_serach_{dataset}.csv" will be generated for each dataset.

 10. Next, we can run the auto-tuner to see what configuration it finds: